Dr. Neil Fassina

 Andrew Hay holds a doctoral degree in mechanical engineering from the University of Alberta, is a professional engineer registered in B.C. and an honorary member of the Applied Science Technologists and Technicians of B.C.
 He has taught at the University of Alberta, the Northern Alberta Institute of Technology and Okanagan University College.
 He is the current chair of the BC College Vice President Academic group and is a member of the following regional and provincial committees: Innovation Okanagan Network, EducationPlannerBC Steering Committee, Technology Education Career Council, Senior Academic Administrators’ Forum, and the Quality Assessment Audit Committee.
 Dr. Hay serves as a faculty member of the Leadership Institute for Colleges and Institutes Canada.

-Vice President Employee and Corporate Services
+Chief Financial Officer and Vice President Corporate Services

 A Chartered Professional Accountant, graduated from OUC’s Bachelor of Business Administration with honours the year before OUC transformed to become Okanagan College and UBC Okanagan (2005).
 Prior to coming to the College, has been Director of Integrated Planning and Chief Budget Officer at UBC Okanagan and also recently served as a member of the UBC Board of Governors.
 He has more than 20 years of senior management experience across a range of industries including, education, health, professional services, leasing and land development.
 At 21 years of age, Curtis was the youngest person to be awarded a franchise agreement of a leading national retailer.
 By the age of 25, he oversaw operations of 26 retail locations throughout Manitoba.
 Curtis has also obtained a Chartered Director (C.Dir) designation through McMaster University and the Conference Board of Canada.